Modularis: Modular Relational Analytics over Heterogeneous Distributed Platforms: Modularis evaluation

 However, the advantage of the optimized version is more conspicuous when the first join has an increasing join output.
 We show the total runtime of such an experiment across 8 machines in Figure~\ref{fig:two_increasing} and the time spent on partitioning data through the network in Figure~\ref{fig:network_increasing}.
 While the naive version increases linearly with a high rate as the algorithm materializes and shuffles through the network an extra relation that has an increasing size, the optimized version has a sublinear increase in its total execution time.
-To analyze further the cause of this time difference, we show in Figure~\ref{fig:network_increasing} that for the optimized version the time spent on shuffling data through the network is constant, as all three relations are pre-partitioned at the beginning of the plan execution, while the network time is increasing linearly as more data are shuffled through the network.
-In the two aforementioned plots, we cannot execute the baseline algorithm for more than 18 million tuples due to memory constraints.
+To analyze further the cause of this time difference, we show in Figure~\ref{fig:network_increasing} that for the optimized version the time spent on shuffling data through the network is constant, as all three relations are pre-partitioned at the beginning of the plan execution while the network time is increasing linearly as more data are shuffled through the network.
+In these two plots, we cannot execute the baseline algorithm for more than 18 million tuples due to memory constraints.

 Lastly, we compare the two versions while increasing the number of joins performed.
 We show the results in Figure~\ref{fig:sequences}.
-The difference in the total runtime between the two version is proportional to the number of joins, because for $N$ joins the optimized plan performs $N-1$ materializations and $N + 1$ network shuffling phases less than the naive plan.
+The difference in the total runtime between the two versions is proportional to the number of joins because for $N$ joins, the optimized plan performs $N-1$ materializations and $N + 1$ network shuffling phases less than the naive plan.
+This shows, as in the \texttt{GROUP BY} case, that we can apply optimizations that have a significant performance impact.
+This comes without rewriting the whole system from scratch, as in the case of monolithic operators, but mainly by restructuring operators across plans.